Pulling Apart 2-spheres in 4-manifolds: Whitney towers

 This section contains a summary of relevant Whitney tower notions and notations as described in more detail in \cite{CST,CST1,CST2,S1,S2,S3,ST1,ST2}.
-Throughout, the distinction between a map and its image will frequently be blurred.
+Recall our blurring of the distinction between a map $A:\Sigma\to X$ and its image, which leads us to speak of $A$ as a ``collection'' of immersed connected surfaces in $X$.

+\begin{rem} Although this paper focuses on pulling apart $A$ in the case where the components $\Sigma_i$ of $\Sigma$ are spheres and/or disks, much of the discussion is also relevant to the \emph{$\pi_1$-null} setting; i.e.~the $\Sigma_i$ are compact connected surfaces of arbitrary genus and the component maps $A_i:\Sigma_i\to X$ induce trivial maps $\pi_1\Sigma_i\to\pi_1X$ on fundamental groups. \end{rem}